Internet Explorer Mobile

-Internet Explorer Mobile (formerly named Pocket Internet Explorer; later called IE Mobile) is a mobile version of Internet Explorer developed by Microsoft, based on versions of the MSHTML (Trident) layout engine.
+Internet Explorer Mobile (formerly named Pocket Internet Explorer; later called IE Mobile) was a mobile version of Internet Explorer developed by Microsoft, based on versions of the MSHTML (Trident) layout engine.
 IE Mobile comes loaded by default with Windows Phone and Windows CE.
 Later versions of Internet Explorer Mobile (since Windows Phone 8) are based on the desktop version of Internet Explorer.
 Older versions however, called Pocket Internet Explorer (found on Windows Phone 7 and Windows Mobile), are not based on the same layout engine.

 Internet Explorer Mobile 11, the last version that was supported, is based on the desktop version of Internet Explorer 11 and came with Windows Phone 8.1.
-A new browser, Microsoft Edge replaced Internet Explorer Mobile in Windows 10 Mobile.
+A new browser, Microsoft Edge [Legacy] replaced Internet Explorer Mobile in Windows 10 Mobile.